fish-quant/fq-segmentation/docs/imjoy-segmentation.md

 As an example, in the provided data we could specif the folder `example_data\analysis` as the data folder.
 This would then scan this folder and all subfolders and potentially find inappropriate files for segmentation.
-BY defingin the `Input subfolder` to be `segmentation-input`, the analysis will be restricted to this folder.
+By defining the `Input subfolder` to be `segmentation-input`, the analysis will be restricted to this folder.

-### Defining folder to save results
-The plugin allows to define the results folder in two ways

-1. Directly define a folder where the results are stored.
-If the folder doesn't exist, the plugin will rename it.
-2. Define the folder with a text replacement.
-This option can be useful if many folders are processed (with the optional recursive search), and it allows to automatically create corresponding subfolders.
-    * Such a replacement operation is indicated with a text in the format  `str_orig>>str_new`, where 'str_orig' is the orginal string, 'str_new' is the new string.
-    * For the example data, using the string `acquisition>>analysis` would imply that you take the folder name, e.g. `D:\example_data\acquisition`, and replace `acquisition` with `analysis`, yielding `D:\example_data\analysis`.
-    * The results wil then be saved in subfolder `segmentation-input`.
-So the projection will be saved in the folder `D:\example_data\analysis\segmentation-input`

 ### Results
 Results will be saved in the specified folder.
 For each image the following files, results files with different suffices are created: